krahets/hello-algo/en/docs/chapter_sorting/bubble_sort.md

     void bubbleSort(int[] nums) {
         // Outer loop: unsorted range is [0, i] for (int i = nums.length - 1; i > 0; i--) {
-            // Inner loop: swap the largest element in the unsorted range [0, i] to the right end of the range for (int j = 0; j < i; j++) {
+            // Inner loop: swap the largest element in the unsorted range [0, i] to the rightmost end of that range for (int j = 0; j < i; j++) {
                 if (nums[j] > nums[j + 1]) {
                     // Swap nums[j] and nums[j + 1]